Uplift » Construction Accident Lawsuit FAQs | Uplift Legal Funding

 An OSHA violation caused my construction accident.
 What do I do?

 If a documented OSHA violation caused your construction accident, you will likely have a very strong case against the negligent party.
-This shows clear liability, which results in a larger construction accident settlement.
+This shows clear liability, which can result in a larger construction accident settlement.

 Credit Card Icon